Pensacola Attorneys Helping Victims of Traumatic Brain Injury

 Brain injuries can also occur from a lack of oxygen supply to the brain for an extended period of time.
 This condition, known as hypoxia, can occur during surgery if anesthesia is misapplied, or during birth if the baby spends too much time in the birth canal.

-At Whibbs Stone Barnett, our serious personal injury practice encompasses all types of brain injuries brought about in any of the following circumstances:
+At Whibbs Stone Barnett, our serious personal injury practice encompasses all types of brain injuries brought about in automobile accidents, slip and fall accidents, workplace accidents, or medial malpractice.

 Signs and Symptoms of a Traumatic Brain Injury